Oxfordshire County Hall – 20th October 2022, 10:00-16:30

 Deborah Sims (chair) - Senior Vice President - Chartered Institute of Highways and Transportation

-Lee Waters AM - Deputy Minister for Climate Change - Welsh Government
+Lee Waters MS - Deputy Minister for Climate Change - Welsh Government

 Ian Bradfield - Principal Policy Lead – Roads - Welsh Government

 Ms Kaarina Ruta - Transport Assistant - Welsh Local Government Association